Back to Health News & Stories

 The hemoccult test and FIT look for blood in the stool and need to be repeated every year.

 Cologuard identifies blood in the stool and DNA mutations that can be an early indicator for colorectal cancer or advanced precancerous polyps.
-Cologuard is available by prescription and needs to be repeated every 3 years.
+Cologuard is available by prescription and needs to be repeated every three years.

 Colonoscopy

-• You must prep the bowels the day before your colonoscopy using a special laxative preparation that empties the bowels, and follow a clear-liquid diet as well.
+• You must prep the bowels the day before your colonoscopy using a special laxative preparation that empties the bowels and follow a clear-liquid diet as well.
 This gives the doctor a clear view of the inside walls of the colon.

 • Depending on the results of your colonoscopy, you may not need another one for 10 years.